Competing abortion pill rulings sow broad alarm, confusion

 “It’s something that we saw around the bend,” she said.
 “I do know that we’ve been preparing for these moments and understanding how we can get people to still have access in whatever way is available in their region.”

-The growing restrictions could particularly hurt people who don't have the resources to travel to such places as California and New York to get in-clinic abortions.
+The growing restrictions could particularly hurt people who don't have the resources to travel to places like California and New York to get in-clinic abortions.

 “For me it was the best option because it did not require any sort of sedation.
 And I did not have a support system that could assist me in traveling to and from a clinic for an abortion procedure,” said Hernandez.